fvidak01/SeleniumFano/README.md

 		to explicitely run ore suites at same time, substitute 'N' with number of worker threads, npm and jest have default at 3 jest --maxWorkers=N "nameOfTestsOrSuites"

-		to run sequentially (running multiple Safari tests requires it to work), jest --runInBand "nameOfTestsOrSuites"
+		to run sequentially (running multiple Safari tests requires it to work) jest --runInBand "nameOfTestsOrSuites"
 		npm t --runInBand "nameOfTestsOrSuites)